 To be sure, planning and running your own book group can be a challenge.
 But if done properly, your book group will prove to be a rewarding and fulfilling experience for you and your peers.

-The Teaching and Learning Forum sponsers faculty/staff book groups each semester.
+The Teaching and Learning Forum sponsors faculty/contract staff book groups each fall and spring semester.
 The list of titles is distributed to campus and posted on the website before the semester begins, and you are encouraged to select a first and second choice from the list.
-The Forum orders and distributes the books to each book group member.
+The TLF orders and distributes the books to each book group member.
 Groups may choose their own facilitator or you may sign up for a book and be placed in a group based on that choice via the Book Group Sign-Up form.
 The TLF will also pay for lunch (up to $8.00/person) once during the semester.
 This lunch can be a regularly scheduled meeting, a discussion, or congratulations for finishing the book.

 How often will the group meet?

 Most book groups typically meet once a month and discuss a few chapters per meeting.
 Be sure to set a consistent time and place for meetings so that you do not have to go through the process of scheduling each meeting.
 Make it clear to members that they are expected to plan their schedule around your set time, not vice versa.
 There are many areas on campus that you can schedule in advance.
 Some groups like to meet over coffee and pastry or a brown-bag lunch, for example.
 If face-to-face meetings are not possible for your group, you may want to set up an online meeting space such as ourspace.weber.edu (contact the Teaching and Learning Forum for more information).
 Once you have established guidelines for your book groups, it is time to focus on the actual discussions.

 Biographies, memoirs, essays, and historical accounts can all be very good reads, with topics ranging from politics and relgion to science and technology.
 The following questions should help provide some ideas for discussion.

 What did you find surprising about the facts introduced in this book?